Stomar21/VSD-Beginner-Physical-Design-workshop/README.md

 - General timing characterization parameters
 ### Chip Floorplaning :

- Topics covered in this part of day 2 of workshop are :
+ Topics covered in this part of day 2 of workshop were :
 - Definition of width and height of core and die .
 - Utilization factor and aspect ratio.
 - Concepts of pre placed cells